vandanavk/ONNXinferenceJava/README.md

 pip install onnx_chainer==1.3.3
 ```

+###Code execution:

-4. Execute the Python file to convert the Chainer model to an MXNet model
+1. Execute the Python file to convert the Chainer model to an MXNet model

 `python chainer_onnx_mxnet.py`